 Tracks in the renewable energy minor

 This minor has two tracks.
-Students may elect either track, but for most engineering students, track one will be preferable as it will enhance their degree to include a specialization in alternative energy.
-For most students majoring in other areas, track two will be most suitable.
+Students may elect either track, but for most engineering students, Track I will be preferable as it will enhance their degree to include a specialization in alternative energy.
+For most students majoring in other areas, Track II will be most suitable.

 Track I: Engineering Majors